xiaohua899/Extension-TypeSpec/TestPlan.md

 ## Test Environment

 * OS : Windows or Linux
-* Language : Python, Java, JavasSript, .NET
+* Language : Python, Java, JavaScript, .NET

 > Note: The extension should support all test cases in VS Code for Windows and Linux.
 Mac support is a stretch goal for Selenium semester.